cucumber/cucumber-ruby/CONTRIBUTING.md

 Consider submitting a pull request.
 Even if you think you cannot fix it by yourself, a pull request with a failing test is always welcome.

-If you request for an enhancement - a new feature, be specific, support your request with referenced facts and include examples to illustrate your proposal.
+If you request is for an enhancement - a new feature - try to be specific and support your request with referenced facts and include examples to illustrate your proposal.

 ## Contribute to the code